This Glossary is Cliptomania's newest feature.

 Mother-of-Pearl - is the iridescent coating on the inside of mollusk shells.
 It is so named because when an irritant gets inside a shell, the shell protects itself by coating the irritant with the same material of its lining (nacre) that creates pearls.
 Mother of pearl has been treasured in jewelry for many centuries.
 Do not use alcohol to clean it as it will eat through the nacre, causing irreparable damage to the color and luster.

-New Silver - Click here to see the Silver Filled description.
+- Click here to see the Silver Filled description

 Olivine - A magnesium iron silicate, Olivine is named after its olive green color.
 This mineral has even been found in meteorites.